Academic Affairs Council

 Department Chair, Health & Human Services

-Chris Cannon serves as the Department Chair for Health & Human Services and the Director of the Allied Health Center.
+Chris Cannon serves as the Department Chair for Health & Human Services and the Director of the Winfield Center.

 He graduated from Cowley’s first MICT program in 1997 and returned as a full-time MICT instructor in 2005.
 In 2008 he assumed responsibilities for Department Chair.
 With over 13 years of EMS experience, he brings an intimate understanding of many different EMS systems to the classroom.
 Chris is also the Director of Coop Education and Dislocated Workers programs at the college.